The ultimate goal for any barbecuer, from your backyard burger-flippers to professional pitmasters, is to cook delicious food.

 As the name suggests, it is any mixture of dry ingredients that you rub onto a piece of meat before cooking.

 The purpose is to both enhance the natural flavor of the meat and to introduce other, complementary flavors.
 You might also use it to make a low-cost cut of meat taste like a million bucks.

-Ingredients you might put in a dry rub include sea salt, brown sugar, black pepper, cayenne pepper, paprika, garlic powder, mustard powder, celery salt, any herbs and spices, and so on.
+Ingredients you might put in a dry rub may include different types of salt, different types of sugar, various kinds of pepper, different kinds of chili peppers, paprika, garlic powder, mustard powder, celery salt, any herbs and spices, and so on.

 Dry Rub Vs. Wet Rub?